Skip to content

 Protection planning for international clients must cover more than physical security.
 R&H builds emergency response protocols into every assignment.

 For Nairobi-based work, this includes pre-mapped hospital routes to facilities such as The Nairobi Hospital, Aga Khan University Hospital, and MP Shah Hospital, alongside embassy contact procedures and contingency routes from high-exposure venues.
+Medical evacuation cover is strongly recommended for Kenya, and we factor it into the plan rather than assuming the client carries it.

 For safari, infrastructure, NGO, and remote-site assignments, evacuation planning is prepared before movement begins.
 This can include airstrip and lodge coordination, satellite and radio communications, medevac planning with East Africa providers, and ground evacuation routes back to Nairobi where flight options are limited.